 - Start improving the new parks at a slower rate than originally anticipated and seek funding from external sources where possible.
-This plan provides for \$100,000 per year for Lake Wairarapa and \$75,000 per year for Whitireia Park - Prepare a high level regional parks network strategy (for regional parks and recreation areas) that will clearly articulate a vision and purpose for our parks network.
-We will be consulting widely on the strategy, which will address: - How parks contribute to community well-being - Future population trends and associated recreation and leisure preferences - Public views and aspirations for regional parks and competing interests - The cultural and heritage values, environmental state and recreation potential of regional parks keyissues
+This plan provides for \$100,000 per year for Lake Wairarapa and \$75,000 per year for Whitireia Park. - Prepare a high level regional parks network strategy (for regional parks and recreation areas) that will clearly articulate a vision and purpose for our parks network.
+We will be consulting widely on the strategy, which will address: - How parks contribute to the community wellness - Future population trends and associated recreation and leisure preferences - Public views and aspirations for regional parks - The cultural and heritage values, environmental state and recreation potential of regional parks key issues